AlSafaGrp/ZatcaIntegration/README.md

 >second part

-development the required screens on the Ax system 2012 & 2009 development on the Ax 2012 POS system to make the following:
+development of the required screens on the AX system 2012 and 2009 development on the Ax 2012 POS system, or any other system to make the following:

 - onboard all the registers
 - make invoice reporting